-Terms and Conditions for Wellbeing and Mindfulness sessions
+Terms and Conditions for Outdoor Tribe wellbeing/mindfulness sessions

 We try to keep our terms and conditions straightforward.
 We hope you will agree that what we set out here provides clear guidelines of what you can expect from us and what we, in return, expect from you.